mozilla/pontoon/specs/0119-transactional-emails.md

 Body:
 Hello,

-Thank you so much for contributing translations to Mozilla localization!
+Hello again!
 This is our final introductory email - so from here on out you won’t find us in your inbox (excluding essential account related communications) unless you choose to sign up for the future email updates described below.

-Since you’ve had a chance to make some translation suggestions, we’d like to provide you with some additional resources that might be useful as you continue in your journey as a member of our localization community.
+We’d like to provide you with some additional resources that might be useful as you continue in your journey as a member of our localization community.

 **Additional documentation:**
 For in-depth documentation on Mozilla localization, see our [Documentation for Mozilla localizers](https://mozilla-l10n.github.io/localizer-documentation/index.html) which includes in depth explanations on topics such as: